ras52/bootstrap/stage-4/README.txt

 completely ignored.
 The (otherwise unsupported) int keyword may be placed immediately after auto, and the identifiers in an auto declaration can be preceded with one or more *.
-A list of parameter declarations by precede the opening brace of a function.
+A list of parameter declarations may precede the opening brace of a function.

 Summary of differences from B: